nasa/cumulus-orca/tasks/dr_copy_files_to_archive/README.md

     handler(event, context)
         Lambda handler.
 Copies a file from it's temporary s3 bucket to the s3 archive.

-        If the copy for any file in the request fails, the entire lambda (workflow) fails.
-Environment variables can be set to override how many times to retry a copy, and how long to wait between retries.
+        If the copy for a file in the request fails, the lambda throws an exception.
+Environment variables can be set to override how many times to retry a copy before failing, and how long to wait between retries.

             Environment Vars:
-                protected_bucket (string): The name of the protected bucket where the data files will be written.
-                public_bucket (string): The name of the public bucket where the non-data files will be written.
+                bucket_map (dict): A dict of key:value entries, where the key is a file extension (including the .) ex. ".hdf", and the value is the destination bucket for files with that extension.
+One of the keys can be "other" to designate a bucket for any extensions that are not explicitly mapped.
+                    ex.  {".hdf": "my-great-protected-bucket",
+                          ".met": "my-great-protected-bucket",
+                          ".txt": "my-great-public-bucket",
+                          "other": "my-great-protected-bucket"}
                 copy_retries (number, optional, default = 3): The number of
                     attempts to retry a restore_request that failed to submit. copy_retry_sleep_secs (number, optional, default = 0): The number of seconds